sysprog21/gameboy-emu/README.md

 ## License

-This project is licensed under the MIT License.
+`gameboy-emu` is licensed under the MIT License.